Redone0001/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 - **Split Aggro Entrance** - If on a normal TCRC entrance you accidentally get aggro instead of the meat shield make sure to check if you have enough capacitor to jump, and if not ask for battle cap.
 If you have the Outuni aggro you should have already broadcasted for capacitor.
 Nestors will be burning towards the tower the moment they enter site so do not get left behind.
 As a bastion pilot look after your fellow pilots and provide capacitor and battle reps as appropriate, it could be your ship that needs saving one day!

-- **MJD Cancel** - If you MJD and get bumped you can cycle your bastion module on to prevent the jump from happening, but be aware this will leave you in your current spot and in bastion, so stop shooting and do not pull aggro, you will have the full MJD cooldown timer and your bastion cycle time, our recomendation at this point is to burn with microwarpdrive as normal to anchor once your bastion cycle ends.
+- **MJD Cancel** - If you MJD and get bumped you can cycle your bastion module on to prevent the jump from happening, but be aware this will leave you in your current spot and in bastion, so stop shooting and do not pull aggro.

 - **MWD Trick** - You can give yourself an accelerated warp out using your MWD when nearing the end of bastion cycles.
 Align to your destination & once your bastion cycle is at 9 seconds or less cycle your MWD once (make sure to red cycle it!), when your bastion cycle ends initiate warp to next destination and when your MWD cycle ends you will in insta warp out.